gabrielecipriano/console-paint/README.md

 ## Assignment

-Please implement a simple text (ASCII) based drawing program (something similar to a simplified version of Paint).
+Implement a simple text (ASCII) based drawing program (something similar to a simplified version of Paint).
 The basic program should allow users to:

 * Create a new canvas
 * Draw on the canvas using text based commands
 * Quit the program

-Your solution should run 'out of the box' and interactively (i.e. it should respond to commands entered manually, see below).
-If you want to share comments or instructions, please include them in a README.

 ## Commands